A Tutorial on Meta-Reinforcement Learning: Meta-RL Definition

-\paragraph{Meta-RL objective} The performance of a meta-RL algorithm is measured in terms of the returns achieved by the policy $\pi_\phi$ produced by the inner-loop on tasks $\mathcal{M}$ drawn from the task distribution.
+\paragraph{Meta-RL objective} In standard RL, a Markov policy suffices to maximize the RL objective given by Equation~\ref{eq:rl-objective}.
+In contrast, in meta-RL, the inner-loop is an entire RL algorithm that outputs parameters of policies as a function of the meta-trajectory.
+The performance of a meta-RL algorithm is measured in terms of the returns achieved by the policies $\pi_\phi$ produced by the inner-loop during a trial on tasks $\mathcal{M}$ drawn from the task distribution.
 Depending on the application, slightly different objectives are considered.
-For some applications, we can afford a \textit{burn-in} or adaptation period, during which the performance of the policies produced by the inner-loop is not important as long as the final policy found by the inner-loop solves the task.
-The episodes during this burn-in phase can be used by the inner-loop for freely exploring the task.
-For other applications, a burn-in period is not possible and correspondingly the agent must maximize the expected return from the first timestep it interacts with the environment.
-Maximizing these different objectives leads to different Learned exploration strategies: a burn-in enables more risk-taking at the cost of wasted training resources when the risks are realized.
+For some applications, we can afford a free exploration or adaptation period, during which the performance of the policies produced by the inner-loop is not important as long as the final policy found by the inner-loop solves the task.
+The episodes during this phase can be used by the inner-loop for freely exploring the task.
+For other applications, a free exploration period is not possible and correspondingly the agent must maximize the expected return from the first timestep it interacts with the environment.
+Maximizing these different objectives leads to different learned exploration strategies: a free exploration period enables more risk-taking at the cost of wasted training resources when the risks are realized.
 Formally, the meta-RL objective for both settings is:

-where $G(\tau)$ is the discounted return in the MDP $\mathcal{M}^i$ and $H$ is the length of the trial, or the \textit{task-horizon}.
-The burn-in period is captured by $K$, which is the index of the first episode during the trial in which return counts towards the objective. $K=0$ corresponds to no burn-in.
-The episodes $\tau$ are sampled from the MDP $\mathcal{M}^i$ with the policy $\pi_\phi$, whose parameters are produced by the inner-loop $f_{\theta}(\mathcal{D})$.
+where $G(\D) = \sum_{i=K}^{H} \sum_{j=0}^{N} \gamma^{i * N + j} r_{i, j}$ is the discounted return in the MDP $\mathcal{M}$ starting at the $K$th episode of the meta-trajectory $\mathcal{D}$, $r_{i, j}$ is the $j$th reward in episode $i$, and $H$ is the length of the trial, or the \textit{task-horizon}.
+This objective discounts rewards across episodes in $\mathcal{D}$.
+The exploration period is captured by $K$, also called the \textit{shot}, which is the index of the first episode during the trial in which return counts towards the objective. $K=0$ corresponds to no free exploration episodes.

+The meta-RL objective defined by Equation \ref{eq:meta-rl-objective} is evaluated in expectation over samples from the task distribution, $p(\mathcal{M})$.
+During meta-training, the task distribution $p(\mathcal{M})$ is usually accesses only via sampling.
+This results in a generalization problem in meta-testing, as testing tasks may not match the training tasks.
+This problem is made worse when the meta-testing task distribution does not share support with the training task distribution.
+Such out-of-distribution cases are often studied in meta-RL.